WASHINGTON, DC — U.S. Representatives Norma J.

 ONTARIO, CA – Rep. Norma J. Torres (D-Pomona) recently congratulated four area high school students accepted to the U.S. nilitary service academies.
 The students were nominated by a panel of judges with military backgrounds.

 Many of the nation’s airports, including Ontario International Airport, previously or currently shared space with facilities from our Armed Services; many of these sites have sat largely unchanged for decades due to the environmental hazards of demolition

-WASHINGTON, DC — Today, Rep. Norma J. Torres (D-CA) and Rep. Tom Cole (R-OK) introduced the Jobs for Tribes Act, a bill that will strengthen Indian Country’s ability to become more self-sufficient by providing urgently needed business and economic development assistance.
+WASHINGTON, DC — Today, Reps.
+Norma J. Torres (D-CA) and Tom Cole (R-OK) announced that the House Committee on Natural Resources passed their bipartisan Jobs for Tribes Act, paving the way for a vote on the House floor.
+The bill would strengthen Indian Country’s ability to become more self-sufficient by providing urgently needed business and economic development assistance.

 In The News

 SAO PAULO (Reuters) - Two members of the U.S. House of Representatives Foreign Affairs Committee have asked the Trump Organization if it was aware of allegations that real estate agents and investors involved in the Trump Ocean Club in Panama had ties to money laundering and drug trafficking.

 POMONA >> They gathered Thursday at Cal Poly Pomona to talk about topics such as immigration-related legislation and what it’s like to be a college student without proper immigration documentation.